MFlorCampos/activity-scheduler/README.md

 - Fix some missing types
 - Add a cache to store the api response to reduce the loding time
 - Improve the performance of the Modal Component (I feel I have a lot to work on there)
-- Abstract the api call to a service with proper tests
+- Abstract the api call to a service
+- Have an API to store thhe data instead of using the device local storage

 ### ⚡️ Which parts did you find most difficult and which parts did you spend the most time with?

+I lost most time that i like to admit implementing the date picker and formatting the date.

 ### ⚡️ What are key things to consider when deploying this application for customer use/production?

+Things to consider before deploying this application for production:

+- My applicacion has serverside rendering.
+- We're using the local storage to store the data so it will not be lost o deleted fron the device.

 ### Feedback: